matteo-grella/gophercon-eu-2021/examples/masked_language_model/README.md

 to try to predict what that masked word should be.

 You can experiment with more `[MASK]` tokens at the same time, and the model will generate the most likely substitution for each.
-Keep in mind that the more tokens are masked the less context is usable and therefore the accuracy may dro
+Keep in mind that the more tokens are masked the less context is usable and therefore the accuracy may drop.

 Run this from the current directory: